The world's greatest symbol of love and devotion

 Chandigarh

-Chandigarh is the capital of both of Haryana and Punjab states, located on their borders yet technically within neither, in the green foothills of the Sivalik mountain range.
+Chandigarh is the capital of both Haryana and Punjab, located on the border between them yet technically within neither state, in the green foothills of the Sivalik mountain range.

 Discover more